rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 Examples
 --------

-First, let's look at a simple example of how an :class:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger` keeps track of a diagnostic value:
+First, let's look at a simple example of how an :class:`~machine_learning_control.utils.log_utils.logx.EpochLogger` keeps track of a diagnostic value:

 >>> from machine_learning_control.control.utils.logx import EpochLogger